caffkane/peppergg/README.md

 * To Do CRUD

 To-do list:
-* Wow improvement to be done 1
+* Finish Views + get redux to interact with django
-* Wow improvement to be done 2
+* Add webpack

 ## Status
 Project is: _in progress_